 It's not too surprising that beginners get caught up in the idea that they should collect a bunch of starters to get the one that does what they want it to, that will make the perfect bread.
+Maybe one for this bread, another for that bread, and still another that just makes the perfect cinnamon rolls.
 Other beginners wonder, well, how different are they anyway?

 I got caught up in that, and currently have a collection of five unique starters, and some of them are being kept in several versions, fed on white, whole wheat, or rye flours.
 And it has begun to dawn on me that while the starters are in fact different, I don't use any of them often enough to really know what the differences are.
 It is also likely that because I don't use them often enough, none of them are really reaching their prime.